 Leftovers For Your Chicken

 - Have 15 minutes?
 Try the leftover chicken burrito.
 Or the roast chicken salad over spinach with grape tomatoes, cauliflower and zucchini.

 - Have 35 minutes to 45 minutes?
 Try the Chicken and Dumpling Soup with Split Peas & Butternut Squash.

 Let me know if you try something or have questions in the comments!
-To get a (mostly) weekly update with new posts from MHN or new surveys, please let me know.
+To get a (mostly) weekly update with new posts from MHN or invitations to new surveys, please let me know.